function-gallery/function-template/README.md

   .then(() => Fn('769a54f380f3d70bd865fd2b204d8b1502769ea739139978b128cd995208d058i0')) // onchain seed
   .then(() => Fn('sketch.js', 1)) // local sktech

+- This may be sound a bit confusing at first, but the best way we've found so far to mix localtions.
+- So to recap: ?dev=1 handles url calls to ordinals. if you're testing a script locally on your machine (eg. script.js) then use the local variable - which is specific to each script loaded, meaning you can mix and match scripts, for example call the onchain version of seed.js - Fn('d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0') - while loading a local file eg. script.js Fn('script.js', 1)

-  It's best to compress your sketch (but not necessary) if you want to save some $$$ especially if it is larger than 10k.
+It's also best to compress your sketch (but not necessary) if you want to save some $$$ especially if it is larger than 10k.
-  If you want to inscribe and use any external libraries or helper functions best to compress those too.
+If you want to inscribe and use any external libraries or helper functions best to compress those too, and load them with dFN().
 See FFLATE below for more info...

-## Onchain p5.js
-To get started with p5, include the onchain library p5.js in your html file, simply by using our helper function:
-Fn('471498e981ff7bdf0448fd15d5bd428cece8597a177322f8748169debd35bc6di0')

-- If you don't need to use P5, or if you're using webGL you can simply skip loading p5

 ## Seeds and CSS

-In order to have a determinstic seed (bascially a PRNG random function) you need to include the following script in your hrml file.
+For a determinstic seed (bascially a PRNG random function) you need to include the Function seed script in your hrml file.
 Fn('c353b15bc84b178b65b19f16354b7303a8f10dceb85c5545b2173ce0a759059ci0')
 which is the same as going: `<script src="https://ordinals.com/content/c353b15bc84b178b65b19f16354b7303a8f10dceb85c5545b2173ce0a759059ci0"></script>`

+Add ?p5 to the url to easily include p5.js in your sketch.

 Out of the box, this gives you:
 - a deterministic random function - R